Board of Directors

 Satonya Fair, Co-Chair

 Since 1995, a consistent theme in her work and volunteerism has been ensuring low-income children, families and communities receive the support they need.
 She earned her JD from the University of Cincinnati and a BA in Psychology and Political Science from Miami University (Ohio).
-Satonya graduated from the Council on Foundation’s Career Pathways executive leadership program in April 2013.
-She has served as a Court Appointed Special Advocate and is an active volunteer with many efforts including the PEAK Grantmaking, Bridges at St. Paul School in Baltimore and Jazz at Lincoln Center.
+Satonya graduated from the Council on Foundation’s Career Pathways executive leadership program and is a certified Change Management practitioner.
+She is an active volunteer with many efforts including PEAK Grantmaking, the Technology Affinity Group, the Association of Baltimore Area Grantmakers and the Bridges Program in Baltimore.

 Term expires 2019